banglaasrresearch/corpusdemo/README.md

 # corpusdemo
 This is a sample of our corpus to support our paper submitted at INTERSPEECH 2019.
-Due to sponsor restrictionk, we cannot disclose our full corpus.
+Due to sponsor restriction, we cannot disclose our full corpus.

 Inside the "audio_data" folder, all audio files are organized speaker-wise: i.e., all audio files of the same speaker are inside the same folder.